Texas Extortion Laws

-Under Texas law, extortion falls under the law criminalizing theft.
-Extortion is when the defendant gains property or money by some type of force or threat of violence, property damage, harm to reputation or unfavorable government action.
+Texas extortion law charges the crime as theft (see Texas Theft Laws).
+Extortion occurs when an individual gains property or money by some type of force or threat of violence, property damage, harm to reputation or unfavorable government action.
 The difference between this kind of threat and robbery is that the victim is not placed in imminent (or immediate) fear of physical danger.
 Instead, the threatened conduct could occur sometime in the future and could affect things other than the victim's physical body, such as his or her reputation.

-Proving extortion can be difficult without some type of audio or video recording of the threat made since it can end up being one person's word against the other without this kind of evidence.
+Proving extortion can be difficult without some type of audio or video recording of the threat made, since it can end up being one person's word against the other in the absence of evidence.

 Defenses to Extortion Charges

 - Lack of intent to deprive the owner of the property